Debts Unsettled - Hollis Oliver - E-Book

 “I know who you are, Daniel.
 Your reputation precedes you.”

 Daniel dumped ketchup on his meatloaf.
-He cut off and speared a piece “My reputation is what I want it to be.”
+As he cut off and speared a piece, he said, “My reputation is what I want it to be.”
 Looking back up, he shoved the meatloaf into his mouth.
-“I have people who build it and protect it for me.”
+“And I have people who build it and protect it forme.”

-“The entire story—but hold on—you're willing to tell me without bargaining?
-No one in here does that.”
+“The entire story, but hold on—you're willing to tell me without bargaining?
+No one in here does that!”

 Russell lifted his Spork.
-Sickly colored gelatinous gravy oozed through the Spork’s short tines.
+Pale gelatinous gravy oozed through the Spork’s short tines.
 “Either I tell you the story… or eat this crap.”
 He studied it without emotion, dropped his Spork, and looked at Daniel.
 “If I keep telling it, someday, someone will believe me and help me get out of here.”

 A metal food tray crashed against the concrete floor.